schlatterbeck/pgapy/README.rst

 :Author: Ralf Schlatterbeck <rsc@runtux.com>

+News 08-2022: Epsilon-constrained optimization and a crossover variant that preserves permutations (so with integer genes the gene can represent a permutation).

 News 03-2022: Attempt to make this installable on Windows.
 This involves some workaround in the code because the visual compiler does not support certain C99 constructs.